Wichie Torres

 Wichie Torres (29 March 1952 – 7 February 2020) was a Puerto Rican oil canvas painter.
 He was an exponent of the costumbrismo movement.
 He is also the first person in the Central America and Caribbean region to have ever undergone two independent heart transplant operations and have survived both.

 Early years

 Luis Noel Torres Cubillé, alias Wichie Torres, was born in barrio San Antón, Ponce, Puerto Rico, on 29 March 1952.
-From a tender age he showed an inclination for art and Puerto Rican customs and traditions which he started to capture in his adolescence via drawings and paintings.
+Early on he showed an inclination for art and Puerto Rican customs and traditions which he started to capture in his adolescence via drawings and paintings.
 In his early years he studied painting under Carola Colón Coavas.

 Schooling

 In 1967 he continued his training with Frank Cervoni at the Escuela de Artes Plásticas (School of Plastic Arts) of the Instituto de Cultura Puertorriqueña, in San Juan, Puerto Rico.
 In 1969 he attended the Universidad Católica de Puerto Rico where he completed his bachelor's degree.
 He then studied in New York City under Rafael López Sustachí.
 In 1973 he traveled to Mexico to attend school at the Academia de Arte de San Carlos.